Jindřich Zelený

-Jindřich Zelený (13 November 1922 – 11 September 1997) (translation: Henry Green) was a Czech philosopher and the author of several books.
+Jindřich Zelený (13 November 1922 – 11 September 1997) (translation: Henry Green) was a Czech orthodox Marxist-Leninist philosopher and the author of several books.

 Early years

 He was born in Bítovany in 1922 and attended school in Chrudim and Hradec Králové.
 In 1948, Zeleny received a Ph.D. in philosophy and sociology from Charles University in Prague.

 Career

 Zelený taught at Charles University, VŠPHV, University of Economics, and Czechoslovak Academy of Sciences (CSAV) FU.
 In 1981, he was admitted to the CSAV.

 Most of his work is published in Czech.
 However, The logic of Marx, translated into English and edited by Terrell Carver, was published in 1980.
 Die Wissenschaftslogik bei Marx und "Das Kapital" was published 1968 in German.

 Later years

-Zelený retired from teaching in 1990, and died in Prague in 1997.
+Zelený retired from teaching in 1990, the year after the Velvet Revolution, and died in Prague in 1997.